qismib/TSINAME/README.md

 B) Data analysis - program "bb84_data_analysis.py"
 -------------------------------------------------
-The program reads the datas contained in the output file of the "bb84_qkd" program, and does the data analysis.
+The program reads the datas contained in the output file of the "bb84_qkd" program, and performs the data analysis.